typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment-ami.md

 ## **IMPORTANT:** Storage configuration
 By default Grakn is expecting the storage directory to be `/mnt/data1/`.
+The storage directory is settable in the Grakn properties file located in `/opt/grakn/conf/`.
 We recommend attaching an EBS drive to the Grakn instance and mounting it so that storage is located on the EBS drive.
 The instructions how to attach the EBS drive can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html).

 In order to mount the drive, please follow the following procedure: